 What Is a Jump Starter?

-Jump starter deliver an instant power signal which is supposed to kick-start a battery.
+The semi truck jump starter delivers an instant power signal which is supposed to kick-start a battery.
 These devices have notably higher output in comparison to chargers but lack the consistency.
 That is why there is a term “Peak” in this industry.
 It marks the highest possible amperage a particular unit can output.
 However, that doesn’t mean it’s consistently delivering the max output.
 In fact, most manufacturers point out the number of “cranks” within the peak power.
 In most cases, the number of cranks depends on the quality of the device’s battery.

 What is the difference between a car battery charger and a portable jump starter?